microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-discardcheckout.md

 ## Error responses

 If the file isn't checked out, the request returns `400 Bad Request`.
+Application access can discard any check-out.
-A `423 Locked` error is returned when a different user checked out the file, unless the request is executed with application permissions.
+With delegated access however, if a different user checked out the file, a `423 Locked` error is returned.

 For more information about how errors are returned, see [Error responses][error-response].